ord4/isp-term-project/docs/report.md

 ### Account Creation & Login
 User will be prompted to login to their account on the homepage.
 Once logged in, they will be directed to a dashboard with various account settings and a list the timelines they've created.
+Usernames will be mapped to a unique key for the database and associated timelines will be mapped to the user with the same key.

 #### Creating a Timeline
-*0%*
 Editors will be able to create a new timeline for their event which will bring up the timeline editor.
 User will initially be asked for a timeline title.

 #### Editing a Timeline
-*0%*
 Editors will have options for adding new items, editing existing items, or removing items.
 When adding an item the editor will get to enter a title and time period.
 Then, the editor will be able to add additional information or content (text, links to other pages, media etc.)

+Initial goal: User edits XML/JSON file directly

+Main goal: Static button-control interface

+Production goal: Dynamic drag-and-drop interface

 ##### Example item/timeline node: